-A Club key to access the clubhouse and the boatyard may be issued to Senior or Family members.
+A Club key to access the clubhouse and the boatyard may be issued to Senior or Family members where the membership has existed for at least 6 months, or have a boat stored in the club racks.
 An application for a Club key must be made on the appropriate form to the Club General Committee.

 Upon approval, a key deposit is paid and an access card and key will then be issued.
-The electronic key card gives you access to the clubroom via the front or back doors, the galley, the deck and the toilet facilities downstairs.
+The electronic key card gives you access to the clubroom via the front or back doors, while the galley, yard gates and change rooms are accessed with the standard club key.
 Please take care to secure all doors and gates before leaving the Club premises.
-When visiting on a non-race day, please ensure that the boatyard gates and all clubhouse doors are locked when you are not on the premises and be aware that the upstairs main clubroom is used by SEDA during school hours.
+When visiting on a non-race day, please ensure that the boatyard gates and all clubhouse doors are locked when you are not on the premises.